MySQL

 false

-This is useful for raw binlog synchronization, such as replacing an existing Canal-based synchronization pipeline.
+This is applicable to original binary log synchronization scenarios, such as replacing an existing Canal synchronization link.

 Note